Getting Started

 pub struct Shared {

-/// The address of the server to connect to.
+/// The address of the node to connect to.

 /// The directory containing the pint files.